zdh2292390/Copyright-Detective/readme.md

 ### Key capabilities surfaced in the UI

 - **Zero-shot mutation lab**: Trial any individual template, inspect the full instruction, and capture the parsed core intention plus ROUGE-L/Jaccard/Levenshtein scores whenever you provide a ground-truth excerpt.
+- **Sample adversarial prompts**: Inject one of the six canonical baseline requests from the extraction study into the textbox with a single click.
-- **Few-shot candidate ranker**: Run batch sweeps across the 14 templates, automatically rank the outputs by ROUGE-L, and export CSVs that slot directly into the offline few-shot pipeline.
+- **Few-shot candidate ranker**: Run batch sweeps across the available templates, automatically rank the outputs by ROUGE-L, and export CSVs that slot directly into the offline few-shot pipeline.
 - **Intention-preserving judge**: Query the same provider/model with a fixed rubric to verify whether the mutated prompt still pursues the original harmful goal, with the full judge prompt shown for transparency.
 - **Inference scaling diagnostics**: Repeat generations for a single strategy and study the ROUGE/Jaccard/Levenshtein aggregates (mean, σ, max) to quantify stability and variance.
 - **CLI parity via Pipeline Runner**: Trigger `1_run.py`, `2_inference_scaling_all.py`, and `3_data_statistics.py` from the browser, with live stdout/stderr logs and quick-links to the generated CSV artifacts under `outputs/3_evaluation_results/`.